TogayHanKaya/android-template/README.md

 - Runs unit tests.
 Blocks merge if a test is failing.
 - Runs UI tests on Firebase Test Labs.
 Blocks merge if a test is failing.
 - Upload lint, detekt and test reports to action.
+- Protects google-services.json by passing it from action secrets, rather than a file in the repo.